LivePersonInc/developer-center/pages/Documents/RichMessaging/WhatsAppBusinessMessagesTemplates/product-messages-template.md

 ### Overview

 WhatsApp now supports Product Messaging!
 Brands can now send single or multiple product messages to their WhatsApp Messenger customers.
-This allows the customer to view the product(s), ask questions about given products as well as purchase and complete the order all from inside WhatsApp.
+This allows the customer to view the product(s), ask questions about given products as well as submit a shopping cart all from inside WhatsApp.
 (Product Question and Product Order Messages arrive as Simple text messages with the associated metadata attached (examples below))

 There however are a few steps a brand must do prior to being able to send product messages and this includes connecting a catalog